Devxbu/MiniMolunette/README.md

 # MiniMolunette - C Project Tester

 MiniMolunette is a command-line tool designed to test C programming exercises, for piscine projects.
 It automates the process of compiling and testing your C code against expected outputs.
+(Currently, only the first project is operational, but other projects will be added soon.)

 ## Features